raybellis/RRT/README.md

 RRT requires a C++11 compatible compiler, Boost, GD, libpng, libjpeg and libz.
 The supplied Makefile is for Mac OS X with macports.

+## Running

 Two samples scenes are included so far, "snooker" and "cornell".

+The demo programs will either start a new render, or if passed a `.rrt` file as parameter will use that as the starting render buffer state.
+Every minute the current render buffer is rewritten to the `.rrt` file, as well as a 48-bpp PPM file.
+The `netpbm` package can be used to convert  PPM files into PNG or JPEG, or many other formats.

 ## TODO
 - More primitives (especially meshes!)
 - Bounding volume / Spatial acceleration techniques
 - Compound transformations
 - Time-based transformations (motion blur!)
+- Ensure partial frames can't end up in the `.rrt` files